New Zealand is saying goodbye to 3G.

 10. What other devices are affected?

-Any connected devices that rely on 3G will stop working after the shutdown.
+Any other IoT devices that rely on 3G will stop working after the shutdown.

-This includes some tablets, medical alarms, security alarms, and business/IoT devices.
+This includes some tablets, smart watches, medical alarms, security alarms, and other business devices.

-Please contact your equipment or service provider to confirm if your device is affected and what to do.
+Please contact your device supplier to confirm if your device is affected.

 11. What about emergency calls?

-3G-only devices won’t be able to make any calls, including 111, after the shutdown.
-It’s critical to check and update or upgrade your device so you can contact emergency services.
+3G-reliant devices will not be able to make any calls, including to 111, after the shutdown.
+It is critical to check and update or upgrade your device so you can contact emergency services.

 12. If I need to upgrade, can I recycle my old phone?

-Yes, recycle your old phone for free with RE:MOBILE.
+Yes, you can recycle your old phone for free with RE:MOBILE.
+There are free-post otions, or over 500 drop-off locations across Aotearoa.

 13. Where can I get help?

-Visit your mobile provider’s website or in-store for further support:
+Visit your mobile provider’s website or go instore for further support: